jsprw/webpack-typescript495/README.md

 Use the following npm scripts to reproduce the error (it will set the correct Typescript version in the script):

 - Working fine on Typescript@4.9.1-beta: `npm run typescript-4.9.1-beta`
-- Broken on Typescript@latest `npm run typescript-latest`
+- Broken on Typescript@latest: `npm run typescript-latest`

 ## Possible cause